 More information about the State Recovery Office and other emergency management structures that have a role in recovery - Disaster Recovery: How it works in South Australia (PDF 1.0 MB)

 Phone 8415 4302

-The Emergency Relief Functional Support Group identifies and coordinates the provision of practical advice and personal support services required by individuals, families and communities.
+The Emergency Relief Functional Support Group identifies and coordinates the provision of practical advice and personal support services that individuals, families and communities need.

 The Emergency Relief Functional Support Group also reaches out to the community through home visits and phone calls.